illuzn/esphome-april-soil-moisture-sensor/README.md

 ## Files

-**default-template.yaml**: This file is the reusable template for all of your sensors.
+- **default-template.yaml**: This file is the reusable template for all of your sensors.
-**testunit.yaml**: An example configuration for one of your sensors.
+- **testunit.yaml**: An example configuration for one of your sensors.
-**secrets.yaml**: An example of the secrets which contain passwords etc. Complete with your actual passwords.
+- **secrets.yaml**: An example of the secrets which contain passwords etc. Complete with your actual passwords.

 ## Usage

-1. Install ESPHome e.g. `docker pull esphome/esphome`
+1. Install ESPHome e.g. `docker pull esphome/esphome` (Tested and working upto v2022.11.5 - there are some issues with v2022.12.* and v2022.2.* bootlooping)
 2. Copy `default-template.yaml`, `testunit.yaml` and `secrets.yaml` to your ESPHome folder e.g. on HomeAssistant this is `/config/esphome/`
 3. Configure your `secrets.yaml`
 4. Install firmware.
 Click the dropdown next to testunit and install.
 N.B.
 Do not install the default-template it will fail (it is only the template configuration).